-7.1 OPEN DIVISION
+8.1 OPEN DIVISION

 HANDGUN RIFLE SHOTGUN

 Firearm type restrictions NO NO NO

 Action type restrictions NO NO NO

 Minimum caliber/Cartridge 9MM / 9x19mm 5.45mm x 39mm 20 gauge

 Maximum ammo capacity NO NO NO

 Maximum Magazine length 7.742 in 171.25mm NO NO

 Barrel porting allowed YES YES YES

 Compensators allowed YES YES YES

 Optical sights YES YES YES

 Flashlights and/or lasers attached YES YES YES

 Use of Bipods and similar YES YES YES

 Legally owned suppressors allowed YES YES YES

-Speedloading devices/ Detachable Magazines allowed YES YES YES
+Speed loading devices/ Detachable Magazines allowed YES YES YES

-^{} Shotgun speed loaders must be the new type, or modified old style with primer relief cut.
-Use of old style shotgun speed loaders without the primer relief cut will result in disqualification.
+Shotgun speed loaders must be the new type or modified old style with primer relief cut.
+Use of old-style shotgun speed loaders without the primer relief cut will result in disqualification.

-7.2 TACTICAL IRONS (LIMITED) DIVISION
+8.2 TACTICAL IRONS (LIMITED) DIVISION

 HANDGUN RIFLE SHOTGUN

-Firearm type restrictions NO NO YES Conventional tubular fed magazines only
+Firearm type restrictions NO NO YES, Conventional tubular fed magazines only

 Action type restrictions NO NO NO

 Minimum caliber/Cartridge 9MM / 9x19mm 5.45mm x 39mm 20 Gauge

-Maximum ammo capacity NO NO Yes 30 rounds Maximum of 9 at start
+Maximum ammo capacity NO NO Maximum of 9 at start

 Maximum Magazine length 141.25mm 1 171.25 for single Stack NO N/A

 Barrel porting allowed NO NO NO

 Compensators allowed NO YES Max 1"x3" NO

-Optical sights NO Yes 1 - Non-Magnifying NO
+Optical sights NO Yes 1 - non-Magnifying NO

-Flashlights and/or lasers attached NO NO NO
+Flashlights and/or lasers attached YES -flashlights only NO NO

 Use of Bipods and similar NO NO 2 NO

 Legally owned suppressors allowed NO YES NO

-Speedloading devices/ Detachable Magazines allowed YES YES NO
+Speed loading devices/ Detachable Magazines allowed YES YES NO

-^{1.} Pistol Magazine failing the OAL inspection, after the competitor has completed one or more stages, results in the shooter being bumped to Open Class.
+1. Pistol Magazine failing the OAL inspection, after the competitor has completed one or more stages, results in the shooter being bumped to Open Class.

-^{2.} Forward grips that are less than five inches long are acceptable.
+- 2. Forward grips that are less than five inches long are acceptable. - 3.
+Use of a laser as an aiming device on pistol will result in a Match DQ for unsportsmanlike Conduct

-7.3 TACTICAL OPTICS DIVISION
+8.3 TACTICAL OPTICS DIVISION

 HANDGUN RIFLE SHOTGUN

-Firearm type restrictions NO NO YES Conventional tubular fed magazines only
+Firearm type restrictions NO NO YES, Conventional tubular fed magazines only

 Action type restrictions NO NO NO

 Minimum caliber/Cartridge 9MM / 9x19mm 5.45mm x 39mm 20 Gauge

 Maximum ammo capacity NO NO Maximum of 9 at start

 Maximum Magazine length 141.25mm 1 171.25 for single Stack NO N/A

 Barrel porting allowed NO NO NO

 Compensators allowed NO YES Max 1"x3" NO

 Optical sights NO Yes Maximum of 1 2 NO

-Flashlights and/or lasers attached NO NO NO
+Flashlights and/or lasers attached YES -flashlights only NO NO

 Use of Bipods and similar NO NO 3 NO

 Legally owned suppressors allowed NO YES NO

-Speedloading devices/ Detachable Magazines allowed YES YES NO
+Speed loading devices/ Detachable Magazines allowed YES YES NO

-- 1. Pistol Magazine failing the OAL inspection, after the competitor has completed one or more stages, results in the shooter being bumped to Open Class. - 2.
-A magnifier may be used with an optical sight in this division without violating the one optic rule, provided: - a.
+1. Pistol Magazine failing the OAL inspection, after the competitor has completed one or more stages, results in the shooter being bumped to Open Class.

+- 2. A magnifier may be used with an optical sight in this division without violating the one optic rule, provided: - a.
 The magnifier does not contain an aiming reticule. - b.
 The magnifier cannot be used as an aiming device by itself. - c.
 The magnifier is mounted in the same location on the rifle for the entire event. - 3.
-Forward grips that are less than five inches long are acceptable.
+Forward grips that are less than five inches long are acceptable. - 4.
+Use of a laser as an aiming device on pistol will result in a Match DQ for unsportsmanlike Conduct

-7.4 HEAVY METAL LIMITED DIVISION
+8.4 HEAVY METAL LIMITED DIVISION